bencochrane1/stamplay-angular-material-seed/README.md

 - Install the project dependencies : `npm install` & `bower install`

 - Configure Stamplay Project : Input your `APP ID` and `API KEY` from your Stamplay app dashboard in the corresponding properties in the `stamplay.json` file in the root of the seed project.
+Then in  the `app.module.js` file inside of the javascript folder, add in your `APP ID` into `Stamplay.init('APP_ID')`

 - Create a new **Object** schema on Stamplay, named "**note**", with a properties of **title**, **image** and **link** all as a *string*.